-In the Static IP Addresses section, you can specify MAC address and IP address pairs (set a fixed IPv4 address in the local area network for a device with a certain MAC address).
-The router assigns IP addresses in accordance with the specified pairs only when the DHCP server is enabled (in the Dynamic IP Addresses section, the DHCP server value is selected from the Mode of dynamic IP address assignment drop-down list).
+In the Static IP Addresses section, you can specify MAC address and IPv4 address pairs (set a fixed IPv4 address in the local area network for a device with a certain MAC address).
+The router assigns IPv4 addresses in accordance with the specified pairs only when the DHCP server is enabled (in the Dynamic IP Addresses section, the DHCP server value is selected from the Mode of dynamic IP address assignment drop-down list).

 Figure 78.
-The section for creating MAC-IP pairs.
+The section for creating MAC-IPv4 pairs.

-To create a MAC-IP pair, click the ADD button.
+To create a MAC-IPv4 pair, click the ADD button ( † ).
 In the opened window, in the IP address field, enter an IPv4 address which will be assigned to the device from the LAN, then in the MAC address field, enter the MAC address of this device.
-In the Host field, specify a network name of the device for easier identification (optional).
+In the Hostname field, specify a network name of the device for easier identification (optional).
 Click the APPLY button.

-Also you can create a MAC-IP pair for a device connected to the router's LAN at the moment.
-To do this, click the CLIENTS LIST button.
-In the opened window, select the relevant device and click the OK button.
+In order to view MAC addresses of the devices connected to the router at the moment, click the CLIENTS LIST button.
+In the opened window, select the needed device and click the OK button.
 To view the latest list of the connected devices, click the REFRESH button.

-To edit the settings for the existing MAC-IP pair, left-click the relevant line in the table.
+To edit the settings for the existing MAC-IPv4 pair, left-click the relevant line in the table.
 In the opened window, change the needed parameters and click the APPLY button.